Warren, Baker win re-election in Massachusetts

 For Warren, who won a second six-year term, attention will quickly turn to the 2020 election.
 She has promised to take “a hard look” at a presidential run.

-In the race for governor, Democrat Jay Gonzalez was trying to topple the Republican Baker, who remains popular in Massachusetts and maintained a lopsided fundraising edge.
+In the race for governor, Democrat Jay Gonzalez lost to Baker, who remains popular in Massachusetts and maintained a lopsided fundraising edge.

+Baker said he would continue a bipartisan approach to government that appears to have met with approval in a Democratic-leaning state.

+“You told us to focus on the work, not the noise,” Baker told supporters Tuesday night.
+“To work across the aisle.
+To chase the best ideas wherever they come from.
+And to find common ground.”

 Trump wasn’t on the ballot but has surfaced in debates.

-Baker has kept his distance from the Republican president and has said he probably won’t vote for Trump if he’s on the ballot.
+Baker has kept his distance from the Republican president and frequently criticized White House policies.
+He has said he probably won’t vote for Trump if he’s on the ballot in 2020.

 Warren tied Diehl to Trump.
 Diehl served as co-chairman of Trump’s 2016 Massachusetts campaign.